esraerdem/coaches/src/ros/catkin_ws/README.txt

   $ source devel/setup.bash

-(*) Setting environment variables can be done permanently by adding the source command in your ~/.bashrc file.
-[Preferred option if you do not have other catkin workspaces in your machine] Otherwise, it must be run manually when you want to use this workspace (just once for each terminal).
-[Needed if you want to manage multiple workspaces.]
+(*) Setting environment variables can be done in two ways:
+1) permanently by adding the source command in your ~/.bashrc file.
+   [Preferred option if you do not have other catkin workspaces in your machine]
+2) manually each time you want to use this workspace (just once for each terminal), to this end, you can use the setup.bash script in the coaches/src directory.
+   [Needed if you want to manage multiple workspaces]

 4. Run roscore in another terminal